When the SIM arrives, how do I activate my new Vaya service?

 Complaints to the TIO – The Telecommunications Industry Ombudsman – have decreased enormously since Amaysim took Vaya over.
 Older, bad reviews you’ll find online about customer service are no longer wholly relevant.

 As you can see, since Amaysim took Vaya over a couple of years ago, they’ve fixed many of the issues which caused the problems.
-The major improvement is a charge of $10 per GB for data on top of the data included in Vaya’s plans.
-It’s the way the industry deals with forecast data needs Things are liable to keep getting better.
+The major improvement is a charge of $10 per 1 GB of data in addition to the data already included in Vaya’s plans.
+It’s the way the industry deals with forecasted data needs Things are liable to keep getting better.
 We’ve included (below) a table which shows complaint measures from the same source (the TIO) relating to Amaysim, who now own and run Vaya.

 Source : WhatPhone analysis / TIO